 Elation, anxiety, doubt, fear.

-Despite which I am looking forward to this journey over the next six months to finish an ongoing project, a draft of a novel that has been languishing.
-The support of the Te Papa Tupu programme is an opportunity and a privilege to be involved with.
+Despite which, I am looking forward to this journey over the next six months to finish an ongoing project: a draft of a novel that has been languishing.
+The support of Te Papa Tupu programme is an opportunity and a privilege to be involved with.